How to Use an Immersion Blender in Everyday Cooking

 My Honest Take

-This is the one I chose for myself.
+This is the one I chose for myself, and I only link to things I’d spend my own money on.

 Same functionality.
 Same simplicity.
 And it even fits everything else I own.
 I wouldn’t link to something I wasn’t buying with my own money.
 See the immersion blender I use and recommend here.